cdrischler/compphysics-summer-tutorials/fortranC/README.md

         -pedantic: Generate warnings about language features that are supported by gfortran but are not part of the official Fortran 95 standard.
 Useful if you want be sure your code will work with any Fortran 95 compiler.

         -Werror: Turn warnings into errors.

+###Other useful flags
+Since different flavors of fortran compilers may have some extra features, that although being convenient are not standard, it is advisable to code in standard fortran so that your codes are portable to different computers with possibly different implementations of fortran compilers
+To test if you code is standard fortran use the flag

+	-ansi: this will flag all nonstandard commands you used.
+It is advisable to replace them with standard ones If you run into issues because some older fortran standard is used, the flag

+	-std=legacy  can be useful. you can also specify a specific standard, e.g. std=f95

 ### Debugging flags